Maine Coons are the biggest domesticated breed of cat in existence (apart from the Ragdoll) and come with a massive personality to match their size.

 This mischievous cat breed is really quite unique, so when I’m asked ‘do Maine Coon Cats Like Water’, I often chuckle.

 Until you are a Maine Coon owner, you will never really appreciate that the word ‘like‘ really doesn’t cut the mustard on that question.
 It’s more realistic to say that Maine Coon’s LOVE water.
 Let’s discuss this more quirky antic below.

-Maine Coon cats love playing in water, unlike most breeds of cat.
-They are fascinated with water, spending many minutes flicking water from their water bowl each day, or licking a leaky bathroom tap.
+Maine Coon cats love playing in the water, unlike most breeds of cats.
+They are fascinated with water, spending many minutes flicking water from their water bowl each day or licking a leaky bathroom tap.
 They also enjoy playing in a bath of water, possibly because their fur is water repellent.

 Here’s a quick video of a Maine Coon licking a leaky bathroom tap!
-Credit for video given to ‘Fluffy Ears’ (source).
+Credit for video given to ‘Fluffy Ears’ (source 1).